roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  "Damn, bitch!"
 I was in admiration of Kim, so fucking aroused at how she got to bang an 18 year old female.
 I didn't want the blowjob or handjob any more.
 No, I wanted her cunt again.
 I snapped upright on the motel bed, pushed Kim onto her back, and mounted the married slut between her tanned, creamy thighs.
 She laughed, spreading open for me, letting me use her twat again for my pleasure.

  As I felt my penis sink into Kim's cunt, I gave her my thoughts on her sx with the teenager.
 "You wanna give me the girl's phone number?"
 I asked, wondering if the high school senior might want some married cock someday in addition to the married cunt she fucked.
-Report_Story #2